ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `<input-schema-definition\>`

     Specifies the input parameters of the UDF.
-An input parameter has a name, specified as `<column-name\>`, and can be either a scalar type or a table locator.
-When the language is PMML, the function must take a single table called paramsas the argument.
+An input parameter has a name, which is specified as `<column-name\>`, and can be either a scalar type or a table locator.
+When the language is PMML, the function must take a single table that is called `params` as the argument.

 - `<column-name\>`